Cusco, Peru: Our 2024 updated and detailed guide from how to get there, the main attractions, how to book Machu Picchu and much more!

 Most travellers use Cusco as their base to begin a tour or trek to The Lost City of the Incas – more famously known as Machu Picchu.
 This Inca citadel is one of the Seven Wonders of the World for a reason, dating back to the 15th century, it is believed to have been a royal estate or sacred religious site for Inca leaders.
 There are a variety of options for getting there, from the Classic Inca Trail, the Inca Jungle Trek, the Salkantay Trek, to taking the train.
 Machu Picchu is a definite must do.
 For more information see our page on Machu Picchu.

 Rainbow Mountain should be on everyones checklist in Cusco.
 As fascinating as Machu Picchu, the mountain offers a scenery full of colors created by the minerals in the area.
 Only recently discovered due to the ice on the mountains melting, Peru’s Ministry of Tourism has deemed it as a must visit in all of the country.
-For more information on Rainbow Mountain click here.
+To know more info and a detailed itinerary, check out this Rainbow Mountain tour.

 Take a day tour and explore the Sacred Valley, which is full of Incan culture and ruins.
 Take a trip to Ollantaytambo, one of the last Incan towns to fall, with ruins worth seeing or to Tipon where you can see some of the fascinating agricultural terracing and Incan irrigation systems.
 Go whitewater rafting, canoeing, take a day out on a quad bike, go horse riding in the valley, go paragliding or even bungee jumping…Cusco really has it all!